Professional Certification Programs

 For background information on the development of the program labeling system, please refer to the WaterSense Professional Certification Labeling System Archives.

-The program labeling system defines how PCOs earn the WaterSense label for their certification program(s).
+The program labeling system defines the organizational requirements that PCOs must meet to earn the WaterSense label for their certification program(s).
+EPA labels irrigation certification programs based on the criteria outlined in the final specifications.
 The system distinguishes between two types of PCOs:

 - EPA Approved PCOs: Apply directly to EPA for organizational approval and the WaterSense label for their professional certification program.